Antidepressants and opioids are common offenders.

 What you can do

-Adding more fiber to your diet — such as beans or leafy greens — can ease constipation.
+Adding foods with more fiber, such as beans and leafy greens, and staying well hydrated helps prevent constipation.
 So can using a fiber supplement with psyllium seed or methylcellulose.
-Long-term treatment options include over-the-counter remedies, such as polyethylene glycol 3350 (Miralax), and prescription medications, such as such as linaclotide (Linzess).
+Other options for constipation relief include over-the-counter remedies, such as polyethylene glycol (Miralax, GlycoLax, and many others).